Mortgage Acceleration Calculator

 Above, you can see the amount of interest you pay in blue over thirty years.
 Note that most of the early payments go to interest payments, and there is a slow slope down over time.

-After about 14 years, you are paying as much into equity (principal) as interest.
-The principal payments in green have a flat slope initially but increase more rapidly in the last years.
+After about 14 years, you pay as much into equity (principal) as interest.
+The principal payments in green have a flat slope.

 There are a couple of lessons from the above.
 First, the average homeowner sells or refinances after about 7-8 years, so their payments are almost always mostly going to interest.

 Next, a pre-payment early in the mortgage has a more significant effect as it compounds over time!
-You save the 4% on your pre-payment not only the first month you make it but on every month after that!
+You save the interest on your pre-payment not only the first month but also every month after that.
 The effects are magnified over time, but especially so early on.

 Let’s look at this last point a little more closely.